Basil Hume

-During his lifetime, Hume received wide respect from the general public which went beyond the Catholic community.
+During his lifetime, Hume received wide respect from the general public beyond the Catholic community.
 Following his death, a statue of him in his monastic habit and wearing his abbatial cross was erected in his home town of Newcastle upon Tyne outside St Mary's Cathedral (opposite Newcastle station); it was unveiled by Queen Elizabeth II.

 Early life and ministry

 Hume was born George Haliburton Hume at 4 Ellison Place in Newcastle upon Tyne in 1923, to Sir William Errington Hume (1879–1960) and Marie Elizabeth (née Tisseyre) Hume (d.
 1979).
 His father was a Protestant and a cardiac physician from Scotland, and his mother the French Catholic daughter of an army officer.
 He had three sisters and one brother.

 Hume was a pupil at the independent school Ampleforth College between the ages of 13 and 18.
 After finishing his studies there, he entered the novitiate of the Benedictine monastery at Ampleforth Abbey in North Yorkshire in 1941, at the age of 18.
-He received the habit and the monastic name of Basil.
+He received the habit and the monastic name of "Basil".
 He was solemnly professed in 1945.

 After Ampleforth, Hume went on to study at St Benet's Hall, Oxford, a Benedictine institution, where he graduated with a Bachelor of Arts in modern history.
-As it was impossible to study Catholic theology at Oxford at the time, he went on to the University of Fribourg, Switzerland, to complete his theological studies, earning a Licence in Sacred Theology.
+As it was impossible to study Catholic theology at Oxford at the time, he went to the University of Fribourg, Switzerland, to complete his theological studies, earning a Licence in Sacred Theology.

 Hume was ordained a priest on 23 July 1950.
 He then returned to Ampleforth to teach religious education, history, French and German.
 He served as head of the school's Department of Modern Languages before becoming the abbot of Ampleforth in 1963.
+During his time at Ampleforth, while serving as a French teacher, he taught Michael Whitehall.

 Hume was a lifelong fan of jogging, squash and Newcastle United F.C.
 He once described getting an autograph from Jackie Milburn, the Newcastle United legend, as one of his "proudest achievements".

 Archbishop

 On 9 February 1976, Hume was appointed Archbishop of Westminster, the highest ranking prelate in the Catholic Church in England and Wales, by Pope Paul VI.
 He was not considered the most obvious choice for the post of archbishop as he had lacked visible pastoral experience of running a diocese and, as the first monk to hold the post since the 1850 restoration of the English hierarchy, he was seen to be something of an outsider.
 Receiving news of the appointment during dinner, Hume later remarked, "I must confess I did not enjoy the rest of the meal."

-Hume received his episcopal consecration on the following 25 March (the feast of the Annunciation) from Archbishop Bruno Heim in Westminster Cathedral.
+Hume received his episcopal consecration on the following 25 March (the feast of the Annunciation) from Archbishop Bruno Heim at Westminster Cathedral.
 Bishops Basil Butler OSB and John McClean served as co-consecrators.